 How does one come up with their giving levels?
 If you are new to online fundraising or a new nonprofit without historic data, then it’s good to make educated guesses and adjust over time.
 If you do have access to a year or more of donation data, then you can use a calculation to see the best results:

 Bucket your donations into 3-5 categories, ranging from low to high.
 For example, if your nonprofit had 400 donations last year, ranging from $5 all the way up to $1200, choose to bucket into 5 categories, where low is $5-$20, mid-low is $21-$40, mid is $41-$100, mid-high is $101-$500, and high is anything over $500.

 Take an average of each grouping to understand each profile’s average gift size, i.e. low is $12, mid-low is $30, mid is $75, mid-high is $200, and high is $650.

 For each average, add 20% to the amount (feel free to round up!) and come up with an impact related description for each.
 With the above example, your giving levels would be: Low $15, $36, $90, $240, & $780.
 Descriptions should give prospective donors an idea about what outcome their gift can have, and outcomes that have a good chance of eliciting a personal connection or emotional response are best.

-Donors generally do not decrease their giving amounts over time, they tend to stay steady or stop, so do not worry about giving levels lowering your larger supporter’s donations.
-They give you a solid chance at increasing some donors gifts, and help from the onset of the donor journey creating a personal connection with the cause.
+Donors generally do not decrease their giving amounts over time — they tend to stay steady or stop, so don’t worry about giving levels lowering your larger supporters’ donations.
+They give you a solid chance at increasing some donors’ gifts and help from the onset of the donor journey by creating a personal connection with the cause.
 This is paramount in your retention efforts, and, combined with good follow up and stewardship practices, set the stage for making a donor truly feel involved, as they should!